tiny8877/okta.github.io/_source/_docs/api/resources/users.md

 {% api_lifecycle ea %}

 Specifies a hashed password that can be imported into Okta.
 This allows an existing password to be imported into Okta directly from some other store.
 A hashed password may be specified in a Password Object when creating or updating a user, but not for other operations.
-When updating a user with a hashed password the user must have the `STAGED` status.
+Only users in the `STAGED` status can be updated with a hashed password.

 | Property   | DataType | Description                                                                                                 | Required                           | Min Value          | Max Value          |
 |:-----------|:---------|:------------------------------------------------------------------------------------------------------------|:-----------------------------------|:-------------------|:-------------------|